Akane Sano's Portfolio

 Recently, she has focused on measruing/understanding stress, mental health, performance and sleep and developing systems to help people to reduce their stress and

-improve their mental health and sleep for student and employee populations including SNAPSHOT study project .
+improve their mental health, sleep and performance for student and employee populations including SNAPSHOT study project .

 She obtained her PhD in 2015 at MIT Media Lab.

 [November, 2017] A paper about a system that allows users to conduct N=1 study (self experimentation) (QuantifyMe) will be presented at MobiHealth 2017.